TobyH9/spin-press/README.md

    - Set the spins at the given coordinates to their seed values
    - Initialize all other spins randomly (e.g., sampled from $\( \{-1, +1\} \))$

-2. **Relax to Equilibrium:**
+2. **Find the Ground State:**
-   - Apply an energy minimization algorithm to evolve the lattice
+   - Apply an energy minimization algorithm to evolve the lattice to the ground state.
-   - Under the assumption of low temperature, the system will settle into the unique **ground state**

 3. **Map Spins Back to Bits:**
    - Convert each spin back to a bit: